kevinhennessy/Angular_Sig/Session 3/readme.md

     providers:[{ provide: NG_ASYNC_VALIDATORS, useExisting: RemoteValidatorDirective, multi: true }] })
     ```
     Here we are making our custom directive - RemoteValidatorDirective - an alias for the built-in NG_ASYNC_VALIDATORS entry in the providers.
+Note the use of **multi: true** here.
+This indicates that the provider is a multi-provider, which means it returns a list of all registered providers.
+This allows us to add our RemoteValidatorDirective to the NG_ASYNC_VALIDATORS in the Angular platform.

 #### How do we inject dependencies into our components?
 * First import the class for our dependency from its file: